liammcluckie/Low-Tide-Surf-Club/README.md

     and the form on the order page.

 5. [Google Fonts](https://fonts.google.com/)
-    - Used to import the two fonts used throughout the site Comfortaa and Inconsolata.
+    - Used to import the two fonts used throughout the site 'Comfortaa' and 'Inconsolata.'

 6. [Hover.css](https://ianlunn.github.io/Hover/)
     - To add a size increase to specific text links when the users cursor hovers over them.